importsteel/steel/docs/fields/custom-fields.rst

 ``read(buffer: BufferedIOBase) -> tuple[T, int]``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Reads data from a data buffer, such as a file, and returns a fully-decoded value as well the number of bytes consumed from the buffer.
+Reads data from a data buffer, such as a file, and returns a fully-unpacked value as well the number of bytes consumed from the buffer.

 Not all data structures have a size that can be known up front, so this method can adjust the read length as necessary, based on any combination of the field and the actual data that was found.
 Returning the number of bytes alongside the Python value provides visibility into this behavior.

-This method is also responsible for the decoding step below.
-Most implementations will read the appropriate number of bytes and pass them along to the ``encode()`` method to get a Python value to return.
-But some fields may already be fully decoded as part of the process of reading data from the file.
-In these cases, there's no need to call ``encode()`` as a separate step, and ``read()`` can simply return the appropriate value directly.
+This method is also responsible for the unpacking step below.
+Most implementations will read the appropriate number of bytes and pass them along to the ``pack()`` method to get a Python value to return.
+But some fields may already be fully unpacked as part of the process of reading data from the file.
+In these cases, there's no need to call ``pack()`` as a separate step, and ``read()`` can simply return the appropriate value directly.

 .. important::
    This is defined an abstract method, so unless you're subclassing an existing discrete field, you will need to provide an implementation of this method.

-``decode(value: bytes) -> T``
+``unpack(value: bytes) -> T``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Decodes a sequence of bytes into a native Python object.
+Converts a sequence of bytes into a native Python object.
 The bytes provided will have already been read from the buffer, this method simply provides a convenient way to modify how those bytes are interpreted.
-In most cases, this will simply perform the inverse of the ``encode()`` method.
+In most cases, this will simply perform the inverse of the ``pack()`` method.

 .. important::
    This is defined an abstract method, so unless you're subclassing an existing discrete field,